Unpaid Taxes: Consequences & Resolutions to Owing Tax

 Options to Resolve Unpaid IRS Taxes

-Once you have a total tax amount owed and you know you cannot pay in full, you need to decide how to resolve your tax debt.
+Once you have a total tax amount owed and you know you cannot pay in full, you need to decide how to resolve your tax liability.
 The IRS has a lot of different options, and the right choice depends on how much you owe and how much you can afford to pay.
 Here are some of the possibilities depending upon your income and assets.

 You Have Limited Income and Minimal Assets

-If you currently do not have the ability to make monthly payments towards your debt, the two options below may be options for you.
+If you currently do not have the ability to make monthly payments towards your taxes, the two options below may be options for you.
 Even if you can make payments, but spend less than the IRS allowable standards, the options below may still be an option.

 In this situation, you may want to apply for hardship or currently uncollectible (CNC) status.
 Basically, the IRS looks over your income and your living expenses, and if the agency agrees that you can’t afford to pay your tax liability, it labels your account as uncollectible.
-That stops all collection activity, but it doesn’t erase your debt.
+That stops all collection activity, but it doesn’t erase your liability.
 Basically, the IRS checks in every couple of years to see if you can afford to pay.

 To qualify for hardship status, you have to meet strict income guidelines set by the IRS, and your expenses have to be reasonable.
-If the IRS thinks you’re living beyond your means, it will require you to pay the tax debt.
+If the IRS thinks you’re living beyond your means, it will require you to pay the tax amount owed.
 The agency has federal standards that define how much you are allowed to spend on food, housekeeping supplies, clothing, personal care, and miscellaneous expenses, and it even has guidelines on out-of-pocket medical costs.
 Because the cost of living is so different around the country, the IRS uses a set of local thresholds for housing and utility costs.
 The thresholds for transportation costs are also locally based, and it’s updated monthly.

-An offer in compromise is a tax relief program offered by the IRS that is designed to allow taxpayers to settle their tax debts for less.
-This program allows taxpayers to get back into compliance with unpaid debts if it can be proven that the collection of the full tax liability would create financial hardship.
+An offer in compromise is a tax relief program offered by the IRS that is designed to allow taxpayers to settle their tax liabilities for less.
+This program allows taxpayers to get back into compliance with unpaid taxes if it can be proven that the collection of the full tax liability would create financial hardship.
 The IRS considers your ability to pay, income, expenses, and asset equity when determining eligibility.
 When the IRS reviewing your submitted offer, they will determine if what you offer, represents the maximum amount they would be able to collect from you over a reasonable time period.